DIY.transcriptomics

 Using generative AI to supercharge your coding

 Artificial Intelligence is revolutionizing how we interact with code.
-In this lab, we'll review the solution for the last lab ('Global Animal Trade'), but will use AI to guide us.
+In this lab, we'll review the solution for the last lab, but will use AI to guide us.
 I'll demonstrate how you can use the AI 'pair programmer' called Github Copilot to much more rapidly and seemlessly start new coding projects.

 The COVID19 Collaborative Challenge

-Explore one of the first and largest transcriptomic studies of of SARS-CoV-2.
-You start by parsing the study metadata to identify a question you're interested in, formulate a hypothesis, and carry out an analysis of the data to test this hypothesis.
+Use your newfound public data sleuthing skills to find and analyze one of the first and largest transcriptomic studies of SARS-CoV-2.
+You'll start by using the tools from the last class of find this data online, then explore the study metadata to formulate a question, and carry out an analysis of the data to find an answer to your question.

 Spring Break!

 No lab this week.
-Hope you find some time to relax and recharge over the break!
+Hope you find some time to relax and recharge over the Sprimg break!

 The enrichment lab